AxisCommunications/signed-video-framework/feature-description.md

 Transmitting the list of hashes can be too expensive in terms of an increased bitrate.
 The *Signed Video Framework* therefore offer a light version in GOP level as authenticitiy level.
 Instead of transmitting the hash list a single hash representing all the frames and the metadata is computed.
 This single hash is implemented recursively and is then signed.

 The recursive operation is initialized with a hashed salt `hash(0) = h(salt)`.
 The next step is to add `href` as `hash(1) = h(hash(0), href)` and the n'th hash becomes `hash(n) = h(hash(n-1), hash(F_n))`, where `F_n` is the frame that produced the n'th hash.
 The last frame added to the recursive hash is `Inext` and a `document` is created just like above, but now without the hash list, hence it includes the metadata only.
-The recursive hash is then finalized with the hash of this `document` and is denoted as _gop hash_
+The recursive hash is then finalized with the hash of this `document` which now becomes the _gop hash_

 `hash(gop) = h(hash(N), hash(document))`